-D. It shall be the responsibility of the warehouseman of a Regular elevator to immediately inform the Exchange of any adverse changes in status and financial conditions.
-(See Regulation 2029.00. and 2088.00.)
-Failure to notify the Exchange will be deemed a violation of the MGEX Rules and Regulations.
+D. All Regular entities are responsible for immediately informing the Exchange of any adverse changes in status and financial conditions.
+(See Rules 2029.00. and 2088.00.)
+Failure to notify the Exchange will be deemed a violation of the MGEX Rules.

 2029.00.
 MINIMUM FINANCIAL REQUIREMENTS FOR REGULARITY.

-An elevator, merchandiser or warehouse that is Regular for delivery must maintain certain minimum financial requirements set by the Exchange.
+An elevator, merchandiser or warehouse that is Regular for delivery of Hard Red Spring Wheat must maintain certain minimum financial requirements set by the Exchange.
 The Exchange has established the following working capital and net worth financial requirements for Regularity:

-Contract Regular Entity Working Capital Net Worth

-Spring Wheat Elevator None Minimum financial

-requirements

-established by the

-United States

-Department of

-Agriculture as

-specified in the

-licensing agreement

-(WA-402)